plone/training/solr-training/a-fancy-custom-search-page.rst

 on Plone and Solr side.
 Features like autocomplete and suggest (did you mean ...) are often requested when it comes to search.
 They are perfectly doable with the Plone / Solr combination.
+At the end of this chapter we will build a full search page with autocomplete, suggest, term highlighting and faceting turned on.

 Let's see how and start with autocomplete: